Blawby/preact-cloudflare-intake-chatbot/tests/README.md

 # Testing Structure

 This directory follows Cloudflare best practices for testing Cloudflare Workers and frontend applications.
+It includes comprehensive test coverage from unit tests to AI-powered evaluation tests.

 ## Directory Structure